acikgozb/local-ci/README.md

 alias docker=podman
 ```

-Keep in mind that I did not developed with Docker, so I do not guarantee that the above method works seamlessly.
+Keep in mind that I did not develop with Docker, so I do not guarantee that the above method works seamlessly.

 Other than this, if you want to play with the service itself, you need to have [Golang runtime](https://go.dev/dl/) installed on your host as well.